ppy/osu-wiki/news/2024/2024-06-09-new-featured-artist-xiiiac13.md

 ---

-Mathematics experts may have noticed that there are only 3 songs above.
-The remaining 10 tunes are waiting impatiently in [**xiiiac13**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/423) for someone (like you) to adapt them into beatmaps.
+Mathematics experts may have noticed that there are only 4 songs above.
+The remaining **9 tunes** are waiting impatiently in [**xiiiac13**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/423) for someone (like you) to adapt them into beatmaps.

 If you can't wait for more music to be added to our library, take a week-long nap to wake up for our next Featured Artist reveal!